 In a mainstream Year 10 pathway students will complete two semesters of Religious Education, English and Mathematics.
 (Allocation to Vocational Mathematics and Essential English classes will be based on previous assessments and teacher judgement).
 Students must complete units in Humanities (History), Science and Health and Physical Education.

-They will then have a minimum of three 'free choice' electives in which they can pursue their and the second states of goals.
+They will then have a minimum of three 'free choice' electives in which they can pursue their consistences or goals.
 For breadth of curriculum, students may not choose more than the same Learning Area.

 YEAR 10 VET PATHWAY